tremor-rs/tremor-www-docs/docs/internal/RunDocumentationManjaro.md

 As you may already know, MkDocs is Python-based.
 Therefore, you need to install a recent version of Python as well as its package manager, `Pip`.
 Luckily, both of these are installed by default on Manjaro (like on most Linux distros).
 If you are using the latest version of Python, then Pip is definitely installed by default.

-You may, however, need to upgrade Pip to latest version if it's not up-to-date.
+You may, however, need to upgrade Pip to the latest version if it's not up-to-date.

 ```bash
 pip install --upgrade pip